Inflectra/rapise-documentation/docs/RVL/Actions.md

     |      | Param  |           |            | b2        | boolean   | false      |
     |      | Param  |           |            | n3        | number    | 0          |

-Each Object has its own set of actions.
-You may also see them in the object tree:
+Each object has its own set of actions.
+You can also see them in the object tree:

 === "Screenshot"
     ![Object Tree](./img/Actions_ObjectTree_Actions.png)